benjaminion/upgrading-ethereum-book/src/book.md

 The slashing conditions related to Casper FFG underpin Ethereum&nbsp;2.0's [economic finality](/part2/incentives/staking/#economic-finality) guarantee.
 They effectively impose a well-determined price on reverting finality.

-The slashing conditions related to LMD GHOST are less robustly supported by consensus theory, and are not directly related to economic finality.
-Nonetheless, they punish bad behaviour that could lead to serious issues such as the [balancing attack](https://ethresear.ch/t/a-balancing-attack-on-gasper-the-current-candidate-for-eth2s-beacon-chain/8079?u=benjaminion).
+The slashing conditions related to LMD GHOST are designed to combat the [nothing at stake](https://ethereum.stackexchange.com/questions/2402/what-exactly-is-the-nothing-at-stake-problem) problem, and are not directly related to economic finality.
+They punish bad behaviour that could lead to serious issues such as the [balancing attack](https://ethresear.ch/t/a-balancing-attack-on-gasper-the-current-candidate-for-eth2s-beacon-chain/8079?u=benjaminion).
 Since we already had the slashing mechanism available for use with Casper FFG, it was simple enough to extend it to LMD GHOST.

 As with penalties, any amount removed from validators' beacon chain accounts due to slashing is effectively burned, reducing the overall net issuance of the beacon chain.